-- 1. For any claim to be made within the 3 years from date of purchase you will be required to provide and supply us with your original proof of purchase. - 2.
-Your gas fire must have been commissioned by Gas Safe registered installer, evidence of which you must provide together with the registration number.
-3. Your appliance must have been serviced annually by Gas Safe registered installer, evidence of which must be provided, such as the receipt. - 3.
-Four appliance must have been serviced annually by Gas Safe registered installer, evidence of
+- I. For any claim to be made within the 3 years from date of purchase you will be required to provide and supply us with your proof of purchase. - 2.
+Your gas fire must have been commissioned by a CORGI/Gas Safe registered installer, evidence of which you must provide together with the CORGI/Gas Safe registration number. - 3.
+Your appliance must have been serviced annually, irrespective of use, by a CORGI/Gas Safe registered installer, evidence of which must be provided, such as the receipt.